Deliverability

 Over the years, we’ve seen fluctuations in the deliverability of the email service providers (ESPs) we monitor.
 This table gives you the average scores from our last three email deliverability tests (approximately a year and a half).

-We're happy to see that popular email marketing services like Mailchimp and Hubspot, saw a slight increase over the last two rounds.
+We're happy to see that popular email marketing services like Brevo and ActiveCampaign, saw a slight increase over the last two rounds.
 It's safe to say that in previous rounds we’ve been left a little disappointed with their scores.

-Best Email Deliverability Best of 5 Email Deliverability
+Best of 5 Email Deliverability 2024best email deliverability 2024

 What Is a Good Email Deliverability Rate?

-Anything above a delivery rate of 89% is considered a good deliverability rate according to our methodology.
+Anything above a deliverability rate of 89% is considered excellent according to our methodology.
 Rates from 88 to 83% are considered acceptable.
 Any rate lower than that is considered poor.
+As you can see from this latest round, the scores mostly be classed as acceptable and poor.

 A correctly delivered email is defined as an email that arrives in the recipient's inbox, which includes the promotions folders that some email providers provide (e.g. Gmail).
 Undelivered emails are those that land in spam or do not arrive at all (e.g., bounced messages).

-The average deliverability rate in our tests is 85.7% across all tested email service providers currently.
+The average deliverability rate in our tests is 83.1% across all tested email service providers currently.
+That means 16.9% of all emails never reach their intended destination.

 Email Deliverability Test: Results Over Time